nepbish07al/tguserbot/OWNERS_MANUAL.md

 .purge: purges all message starting from the replied point

-.purgeme <x>: deletes the latest x messages by you
+.purgeme "x": deletes the latest x messages by you

 # Direct Links

-.downlink <url>: replying to a link or with a URL as argument, generate a shorter link.
+.downlink "url": replying to a link or with a URL as argument, generate a shorter link.

 # Help